 Afterwards, when I started reading the waves of news headlines about “half the Great Barrier Reef being bleached to death” because of climate change, I was left stunned.

-Half of the Great Barrier Reef is dead? … WTF?
-Did I miss that memo.
+Half of the Great Barrier Reef is dead?

+It was hard to comprehend the scale of loss at one of Earth’s most iconic Natural Wonders, a place I live right next door to.
 The news made me even more eager to visit a part of the Great Barrier Reef that was still alive and thriving.

 What Lies Beneath

 Our first snorkel began with the option to follow our Marine Biologist who became our underwater chaperone.
 As a certified Master Reef Guide, she is an expert in educating tourists about the GBR and explaining scientific gobbledygook in a meaningful way.
+She lead a presentation on the boat on the way over about all the amazing coral and marine life we were likely to encounter.
+I was still feeling sceptical that it’ll all be as good as she explained but tried to remain quietly optimistic.

-We saw evidence of that later on when observing some smaller corals that had grown above dead ones.
 It reminded me a lot of the herbs that I have growing in my back garden.
 Once my dill died, the parsley germinated in that pot and took over.
-I didn’t imagine that the same structure worked underwater too but it behaves similarly to a forest.
-Trees fall and die and new ones grow, just like coral.
+I didn’t imagine that the same structure worked underwater too but it taught me that this is a living organism like any other, and only the most hardy survive.

 A Big Little Love Story

-On previous snorkelling trips I used to search for brightly coloured coral thinking its healthy, when in fact the opposite was true.
+On previous snorkelling trips I used to search for brightly coloured coral thinking its healthy when in fact the opposite was true.
 It’s actually dying and putting on a ‘florescent show’ to try and attract the algae back.

 She explained that algae is to coral what Romeo is to Juliet.